- Interfraternity Council

 Elizabeth is a proud Gamma Phi Beta alumna, and enjoys being able to give back to the fraternity and sorority community that helped her grow during college.

 Contact For: Event Registration, Calendar Updates, General Information Requests

-Alexis Marroquin, the Graduate Assistant for the Panhellenic Council, is from Frisco, Texas.
-She graduated from Oklahoma State University in May of 2020 with a Bachelors of Science in Communication Sciences and Disorders and is currently pursuing a Masters of Science in Hospitality and Tourism Management at OSU.
+Jordan Garrett, the Graduate Assistant for the Panhellenic and National Pan-Hellenic Councils, is from Tulsa, Oklahoma.
+She graduated from Oklahoma State University in May of 2023 with a BS in Human Development and Family Sciences and is currently pursuing a MS in Applied Human Services.

-Ally Sutherland, the Graduate Assistant for the Interfraternity Council, is from Argyle, TX.
-She will graduate from Oklahoma State University in May of 2021 with a Bachelor's Degree in Accounting and minor in Merchandising.
-Ally plans to pursue a Master's in Business Administration with a concentration in Marketing Analytics at OSU starting in Fall 2021.
+Reilly Peace, the Graduate Assistant for the Interfraternity Council and the Multicultural Greek Council, is from Tulsa, Ok.
+She graduated from Oklahoma State University in May of 2022 with a Bachelor's Degree in Psychology and minor in pre-counseling.
+Reilly is currently pursuing a Master's in Marriage and Family Therapy at OSU.

 Reilly is an alumna of Chi Omega and served in various leadership roles on campus including an internship with the Center for Family Services as well as various research and teaching practicums.
 She also served within other campus organizations like participating as a Gamma Chi for panhellenic recruitment, Order of Omega, and Cowboython.